defra-design/qualtrics-theme/README.md

 Headings should always be in order without skipping a level, i.e. a heading level 1 should be followed by heading level 2s, which should then be followed by heading level 3s.

-* Heading level 1 ➡️ heading level 2 ➡️ heading level 3 - ✅ *This pattern is correct as the heading level structure is consistent and does not skip a level*.
+* Heading level 1 (followed by a) heading level 2 (followed by a) heading level 3 - *This pattern is correct as the heading level structure is consistent and does not skip a level*.
-* Heading level 1 ➡️ heading level 3 ➡️ heading level 5 - ❌ *This pattern is incorrect as heading levels are skipped*.
+* Heading level 1 (followed by a) heading level 3 (followed by a) heading level 5 - *This pattern is incorrect as heading levels are skipped*.

 ## Building accessible questions
 ### Question types you can use